Tyrel Dulvarie is from Kimuy, he is a descendant of the Yirrganydji, Djirrabul, Kalkadoon and Umpila peoples.

 In March 2021, Dulvarie joined Australasian Dance Collective, based in Meanjin.
 He made his debut in Succession, the company’s joint production with the Youth Ensemble.

-In May, he premiered the triple bill THREE, performing Melanie Lane’s Alterum, Jack Lister’s Still Life and Hofesh Shechter’s Cult.
+In May 2021, he premiered the triple bill THREE, performing Melanie Lane’s Alterum, Jack Lister’s Still Life and Hofesh Shechter’s Cult.
 In September Dulvarie was the face of Brisbane Festival's campaign and performed in Alisdair Macindoe’s acclaimed Forgery.

 Dulvarie has a strong love and value for culture, representation, diversity, fashion, and the arts.